 If you choose to roll out these registry changes using Microsoft's Group Policy, you may find the following template for a custom policy useful:

 This article about setting up a custom policy in Group Policy may be of help: see part 2: "the hard way" for advice on using the above template.

 All that remains now is to tell the server where it can find the new machine.
-You can do this by making a we POST request to the following url:
+You can do this by making a POST request to:

 http://<Deployment Manager server address and port>/api/environments/<EnvironmentId>/machines/add